 You really could use any filling you wanted but this one works well and everyone enjoyed it.
+For added sweetness you could sprinkle tops with sugar and almonds for the nails of course.
 Ready for family movie night too now that you have a few ideas to make it really fun???

 - Order The Lion King movie online.

 - Grab the ingredients for this easy strudel pastry recipe.